| Teach Yourself SQL in 21 Days, Second Edition

 of the transaction (since the BEGIN TRANSACTION statement was executed).

-SQL> CREATE DATABASE database_name;
+CREATE DATABASESQL> CREATE DATABASE database_name;

 database_name creates a new database.
 Many different options can be supplied,